wstrange/dart_k8s_controller/README.md

 # Work in progress

-A small demo project to demonstrate that dart source code can be attached to a generic dart image via a configmap.
+A small project to demonstrate that dart source code can be attached to a generic dart image via a configmap.
 You could also attach source through other mechanisms.
 For example,using an init container to clone a git repo.